 Evaluate major factors to mitigate risk

-Supply chain risk in the FBO services market has been moderate overall in the three years to 2018.
-This level of risk reduces buyer power because it means that providers face a greater likelihood of supply chain disruptions that will prevent them from providing services or that will increase their...
+Supply chain risk in the FBO services market is moderate.
+This level of risk reduces buyer power because it means that providers face a greater likelihood of supply chain disruptions that will prevent them from providing services or that will increase their operating costs, forcing them to raise prices.
+Consequently,...
 Subscribe to learn more.